slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+on trust:
+FOR YOUR REFLECTION:
+How much do you trust yourself?
+Who is the person you trust the most in your life?
+What are the attributes of the person you trust the most?
+How trustworthy are you?
+When people lose trust in you, do you know why?
+Who, in your life are you not trusting these days?
+Do you know why you are not trusting this person?
+Are you (and that person) committed to restoring trust?
+What's the level of trust on whatever teams you are on?
+If you are a team leader, how much do team members trust you?
+What do you need to do to regain the trust of others?
+What is the simplest thing you can do to be more trustworthy?

+> *"A government that is big enough to give you all you want is big enough to take it all away." -- Barry Goldwater*
 > *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
 -- Salman Rushdie*
 > *"Always take sides: neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor never the tormented."
 -- Elie Wiesel*
 > *"Não há direitos sem obrigações e viceversa."  -- E. Ferreira*
+> *"A right is not what someone gives you; it's what no one can take from you." -- Ramsey Clark*
 > *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."
 -- Thomas Sowell*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*